Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Entropion is a condition in which an eyelid turns inward.
 The lashes often rub against the eye and it can be very uncomfortable.
 Dr. Stephen Laquis is a highly skilled ophthalmic plastic and reconstructive surgeon who has a great deal of experience performing treatment for entropion in Fort Myers.

 Entropion occurs as a result of laxity of tendons and/or muscles, trauma, scarring, or previous surgeries.
+In some cases, it is caused by inflammation or an infection.
+Aging is also a factor for developing entropion.

 While there are many ways to lessen the symptoms of entropion, full treatment of the condition is the optimal solution.
 If your entropion occurred due to an infection or active inflammation, treating the infected or inflamed eye may return your eyelid to its normal alignment.
 However, if the tissue has been scarred, this may not be enough to resolve the condition.